 So, how do you ensure that your sales team is always skilled in the most current selling tools and practices?
 After all, many think that sales skills training requires practical learning not easily achieved online.
 But this isn’t always true.

-Some LMSs allow learners to import and review live customer calls and demos so that they can learn by example.
+LMS features enhance your sales enablement strategy and training.
+For example, you can ask employees to import and review live customer calls and demos so that they can learn by example.

-Then, learners get to practice their new skills themselves, and get feedback on their sales performance, through tests and recorded videos.
+Then, learners get to practice their new skills themselves, and get feedback on their sales performance through tests and recorded videos.
 That’s right.
 Learners can even record a sales pitch in video or audio format, and then upload it for assessment by an instructor.

 But it gets better.